 With the help of Jenkins, developers and release managers build and test software continuously, integrate changes and run a smooth and automated CI/CD process.
 Its integration with deployment and testing tools allows for a continuous delivery process.
 Jenkins basically offers automation to the entire software development and delivery process.

 Jenkins integrations / plugins

-As mentioned above, Jenkins has more than 1700 integrations / plugins that assist in delivering a better, more comprehensive product and provide different functionalities in the deployment, development and testing.
+As mentioned above, there are more than 1700 Jenkins plugins/integrations that assist in delivering a better, more comprehensive product and provide different functionalities in the deployment, development and testing.

 Most of the tasks in Jenkins use Jenkins integrations.
 Among the integrations, you can find Jira, GitHub Pull Request Builder, Kubernetes, Maven, Microsoft Excel, Google Drive, Gmail and many more.
 In order to enjoy Jenkins integrations, all you have to do is click vinstall from the integrations list.
 There are so many combinations of Jenkins and other languages and source code repositories it is almost impossible to think of a language or source code it doesn’t support.

 Jenkins libraries or shared libraries (JSL) allow you to avoid repeating the same code (that annoying copy paste) across pipelines.
 For the case when there are common patterns in your code (such as code for code review), or different teams use the same code, shared libraries allow you to only include the code once by storing that reusable code.
 In addition, if you want to make a change in the code, you don’t have to change it in all places repeatedly.